dragoman3/DrugLibrary/Morphine.md

 - Risk of respiratory depression increases with dose and concomitant use of other CNS depressants.

 ## Indications [^1]
-- Management of moderate to severe pain where the use of an opioid analgesic is appropriate.
+- [[Pain Management]]: Management of moderate to severe pain where the use of an opioid analgesic is appropriate.
-- Often used in postoperative pain management, cancer pain, and severe acute pain.
 - Also used for relief of dyspnea in palliative care and management of myocardial infarction-related pain.

 ## Dosage [^2]